elunna/hackem/hackem_changelog.md

     - Created a Kobold "mall" level that is peaceful and has a lot of shops.
     - Created a "Raided Angband" level that is been ransacked by bandits and thieves.

+- [x] Randomized "Themed Denizen" room (appears 10-14)
+    - picked from:
+    - The Rat Level (Slash'EM)
+    - The Rat Level (SlashTHEM)
+    - The Nymph Level
+    - The Jermlaine Village (new in Hack'EM)

 - [x] The Rogue level has been removed.

-- [x] Imported the Rat level (levels 10-11)
-    - generates in 25% of games, rather than 50%.
-    - Contains a guaranteed bag of rats.

 - [x] Imported Alignment Quests (appears 15-19, From SlashEM)
     - The alignment quests are now totally optional